Gh0stD14l3r/Dinkum-Mod-Menu-Internal-/README.md

 4) Make sure the game is loaded and you are in your world.

+5)Place the Dinkum.dll in the folder with the injector

 5) Run the injector as administrator and the menu will load into your game

 For other Mono Injectors